 (7) Having admitted or been found to have committed any insurance unfair trade practice or fraud;

 (8) Using fraudulent, coercive or dishonest practices, or demonstrating incompetence, untrustworthiness or financial irresponsibility in the conduct of business in this State or elsewhere;

-(9) Having an insurance producer license, or its equivalent, denied, suspended or revoked in any other state, province, district or territory;
+(9) Having an insurance producer, adjuster or appraiser license or its equivalent, denied, suspended or revoked in any other state, province, district or territory;

 (10) Forging another's name to an application for insurance or to any document related to an insurance transaction;

 (11) Improperly using notes or any other reference material to complete an examination for an insurance license;

 (12) Knowingly accepting insurance business from an individual who is not licensed;

 (13) Failing to comply with an administrative or court order imposing a child support obligation;

 (14) Failing to pay state income tax or comply with any administrative or court order directing payment of state income tax; or